 Final Words

-As you have already seen, the master cylinder is a major component in your brake systems.
-It works connectively to all other brake components.
+As you have already seen, the master cylinder is a major component in your brake system.
+It works in conjunction with all other brake components.

-We have cleared the air on the question, how do you test a brake master cylinder?
-If you have any questions or concerns regarding the brake master cylinder, feel free to let us know in the comment box below.
+We have cleared the air on how to test a brake master cylinder.
+If you have any questions or concerns about the brake master cylinder, feel free to let us know in the comments below.

 Hey Wellala,